 Try all of these things, but not all at once:

 - Learn the medical style manual most often used in your country.
 In the United States, that is the AMA Manual of Style.
 I am told that Vancouver style is sometimes preferred in Canada.
-If learning a new style seems overwhelming, read “How to Learn a Style Guide in 10 Days,” a handout from the 2012 national conference of the American Copy Editors Society.
+If learning a new style seems overwhelming, read “How to Learn a Style Guide in 10 Days,” a handout from the 2012 national conference of ACES: The Society for Editing.